boda-care/bodamed-ussd/README.md

 - The platform allows them to save as low as Ksh 50 per day for their insurance covers

 ## Problem Solution
-- Boda Care includes 2 insurance covers NHIF and Third Party Insurance that will be payed by the boda boda rider through Boda Care
+- BodaMax includes 2 insurance covers NHIF and Third Party Insurance that will be payed by the boda boda rider through BodaMax

 ## Software Design
 - We have 3 system Account Service, USSD